HEAP - Holistic optimization of electric power trains in pump applications

 The focus of this project is to develop a highly accurate current sensor with a novel modulation method.
 The ASIC 'IHM-A-1500'will be used as the measurement unit from the Company Isabellenhütte.
 This chip uses the measured voltage drop over a shunt for the current measurement.
 The resolution of the measured current is 16 bits.
 This 16-bit value is coded by means of a modulation unit into a special PWM signal, where the pulse width and the period are variable.
 The method for encoding the signal is called as F-PWM.
 Because of the simple digitization of the measured signal, it can be demodulated with each microcontroller-based measurement unit.

-Contact: Dipl.-Ing.
+Contact: Dr.-Ing.
 Abdoulkarim Bouabana